-Condition: During our review of 25 deposits, we determined that three of the 25 deposits reviewed in the amounts of \$51.78, \$1,683.56, and \$309.81 did not have correlating receipts for the amounts.
+Condition: During our review of 25 deposits, we determined that three of the 25 deposits reviewed in the amounts of \$39.90, \$6,837.36, and \$13,393.41 did not have correlating receipts for the amounts.
 We were able to review these deposit slips in the documentation provided by the bank and to the deposit amount into the bank account but were not in the Cooperative's records.
 Additionally, there were multiple deposit corrections during the year where the summation of checks included in a deposit are added incorrectly, and the bank had to correct the deposit amount from the original amount recorded by the Cooperative.
-These final deposit amounts ranged from \$39.90 to \$5,146.25.
+For the 25 deposits selected, there were two corrections with the final deposits in the amount of \$4,144.70 and \$6,837.36.